ryanallison/Ryan_Allison_Portfolio/README.md

 ![](images/R%20Studio%20Image.png)

 # [Aurora Water Project](https://github.com/ryanallison/Aurora-Water-Project.git)
-- This was for job interview.
+- This was for a job interview.
 - This was my first Data Analyst interview after leaving teaching.
 - We were given about 2 or 3 days to complete.
 - It's not perfect but I think I did a descent job for my skill set at the time.